Alfresco/alfresco-ng2-components/docs/user-guide/internationalization.md

 ## Using the localized date pipe

-Date values can be also localized.
+Date values are also localized in your ADF app.
 By default they are localized to en-US, although you can easily change this by adding the localization files provided by Angular.

-Simply add the locale file you want to use for your region in your `app.module.ts`.
+If you want to use a different locale simply add the locale file for your region in your `app.module.ts`.

 <!-- {% raw %} -->